What is a Raspberry Pi and how does it work?

 Originally created in 2012 by the British computing charity, Raspberry Pi Foundation, the Raspberry Pi is a single-board computer.
 This means that, physically, the Raspberry Pi is quite small, with every processing component of the computer located on a single circuit board.
 The original Raspberry Pi isn’t much larger than a credit card.

 The point of Raspberry Pi hardware was to create an ideal learning environment for people new to computing and programming.
 The Raspberry Pi is a simple computer that doesn’t have many parts, making it perfect for new learners.
 It’s also quite cheap to acquire, and runs on Linux.
 Since 2012, several other Raspberry Pi models have been made, with progressing levels of technological capability.
-A Raspberry Pi computer also has IoT technology, allowing it to communicate with other devices connected to the same network.
+It operates just like any other computer, with a Raspberry Pi IP address that allows it to connect and communicate with devices on the same network for IoT technology.

 Despite the simplicity of the Raspberry Pi, it’s an incredibly versatile computer that can create simple input/output commands, allowing a surprising level of automation.